HOME REFERENCES TIPS/TRICKS LINKS CONTACT

 The parameters for inserting dynamically built DIN rails and wireways are stored in a spreadsheet file located in the Catalogs subfolder.
 The file is named wddinrl.xls.
 Autodesk, Inc. ships the software with a few preloaded DIN rails and wireways, but you can add your favorites to the list.
 To add a new wireway, copy an existing one and change the value of the MFG, CAT, ASSYCODE, DESC, and RAILWID cells.
 The screen image below shows where I added two Thomas and Betts wireways.
 HINT: Add additional DIN rails using the same method but be sure to edit the extra cells for rail length, rail center, slot locations, etc.

-Sharing AutoCAD® Electrical across a network
+Sharing AutoCAD® Electrical over a network

 List of Family Codes used by AutoCAD® Electrical